ImperialCollegeLondon/champ/README.md

 deployed easily.
 Authentication using OAuth2 only is supported however the provided data models may also be suitable for use with other mechanisms.

-The portal is primarily configured via a yaml file and is extremely flexible.
+CHAMP is primarily configured via a yaml file and is extremely flexible.
 Use of a templating approach means there are no restrictions on the types of computing resources or software that can be made available.
 It is possible for users to add their own configuration within relevant parts of the template.
 This can be useful for e.g. providing accounting information.

 ## Setup Instructions

-This section covers setting up the portal within an OpenOnDemand (OOD) instance.
+This section covers setting up CHAMP within an OpenOnDemand (OOD) instance.
 It is possible to run the tests and a development version the portal outside of OOD with limited functionality.
 Please see the [Development Guide](#development-guide) section for this.

 ### Requirements